Stefan Gruber: Psychic Portraiture (2009)

 The purpose of this performance is to create and perform a show in which the artist paints portraits of audience members with animated light on a stage arranged with a large-sized canvas.
 Symbols from the life of the model materialize to decorate the portrait.
 In banter with the model and audience, psychic details are intuited.

 Real Time Comic (2008–2010)

 This project was started to navigate a way of improvising with animation in the company of musicians and dancers.
 Three shows, at OKOK, Velocity, and On the Boards were staged.
 Ongoing.

 Cuckoo Crow (2006)

-This was a sold-out show at the Moore Theatre featured experimental performers Degenerate Art Ensemble with several animations projected onto experimental screens, such as an animated caged bird on the underside of a dress, slot machine animations on an ice cream truck, and 4 foot tall egg shapes that slowly dropped down from the 3 story tall rigging, filled with the movements of animated birds.
+This was a sold-out show at the Moore Theatre featured experimental performers Degenerate Art Ensemble with several animations projected onto experimental screens, such as an animated caged bird on the underside of a dress, slot machine animations on an ice cream truck, and 4 foot tall egg shapes that slowly dropped from the three-story tall rigging, filled with the movements of animated birds.